REVLIIS/IW4-mechanics-for-H2M/README.md

 ## ⚠️ Warning
 **To use this plugin on a server, both the SERVER and the CLIENT(s) must have the plugin running!**<br>
-If you have plugins running while the server doesn't, the mechanics will not work properly.
+If you have plugins running that the server isn't running, the mechanics will not work properly.
+Similarly, if the server has plugins running that the client doesn't have running, the mechanics won't work properly for that client.

 ## 🚀 How to setup